aikagv/devtools/README.md

 33. It will be empty everywhere
 34. Open any website you want
 35. Open the LightHouse tab
-36. Click Generate report
+36. Click Generate a report
 37. Install a free AdBlocker in your browser
 38. Install Json Viewer in your browser
-39. Go to the website https://ksendzov.com (https://ksendzov.com/)
+39. Go to the website https://ksendzov.com
 40. Take and save a screenshot of the visible part of the website
 41. Take and save a screenshot of the entire website
 42. Change the GPS location.
 Demonstrate on the Google Maps